falconmick/tdd-demo/slides.md

 This all could have been avoided if the priority was to deliver the domain models and interfaces at an earlier stage.
-So sometimes this will happen, a feature will have an initial ticket that defines the API endpoint and also sets up the basic interfaces as such as the validator, mapper, database layer and finally the response mapper.
-However because they write test where entire chunks of a feature are the unit they will not be able to write any tests for this code as we are yet to implement any of them.
-Through doing this we have gained a shared understanding on how we will integrate however we also made our code untestable and thus it won't be tested.
+So sometimes this will happen, a feature will have an initial ticket that defines the API endpoint and also sets up the basic interfaces as such as the validator, mappers and database layer.
+However because they write test in the detroit style they will not be able to write any tests for this code as we are yet to implement any of these interfaces.
+Now we are going to check in a lot of code with 0 code coverage as we cannot write any tests for this code yet as it is not implemented.
+This can often lead to code that doesn't play nice with testing later on as the hardest code to write tests for is that code which already exists.

-Instead of not testing this important upper layer what if we just for now mocked away all of the mappers, validators and persistence calls?
-Well now if later down the line we find a bug in this layer of the codebase we know for a fact that we will be able to easily re-create the bug as a test and then fix it and validate the fix is good through the green test pass.
-As you probably can tell, that was London School approach and just shows that the London school makes splitting up your tickets into smaller tickets to be much more reliable and approachable.
+Instead of not testing this important upper layer what if we just for now mocked away all the mappers, validators and persistence calls?
+Well now if later down the line we find a bug in this layer of the codebase we know for a fact that we will be able to easily re-create the bug as a test and then fix it and validate the fix is good through that test passing.
+The London approach forces us to at all times write code that has a failing test and it also makes each line we write more testable.

-If your team is finding that their tickets are taking more than a day to complete this is a good sign that you most likely need to split up your tickets into smaller more bite sized tickets that take at most half a day to complete, it is at that point that you also might find that swapping to the London approach will make all of that much manageable.
+If your team is finding that their tickets are taking more than a day to complete this is a good sign that you most likely need to split up your tickets into smaller more bite sized tickets; that take at most half a day to complete, it is at that point that you also might find that swapping to the London approach will make all of that much manageable.

+TIMING FOR SECTION EIGHT: 5min 50sec
 -->
 ---